[CES 2020] Samsung unveils life companion bot Ballie

-The South Korean tech giant unwrapped its brand new personal care robot, defining that artificial intelligence is the future of personalized care.
+The South Korean tech giant unveiled its brand new personal care robot, declaring artificial intelligence to be the future of personalized care.

-Kim Hyun-suk, chief executive officer of Samsung’s consumer electronics division, shared the stage with a yellow ball-shape robot that literally “rolled” during his keynote speech at the Consumer Electronics Show 2020.
+Kim Hyun-suk, chief executive officer of Samsung’s consumer electronics division, shared the stage with the ball-shaped bot that rolled around the stage during his keynote speech at the Consumer Electronics Show 2020.

 He introduced Ballie as a “life companion” that understands, supports and reacts to users’ needs to be actively helpful around the house.

-When the Samsung CEO told Ballie to “walk with me,” the robot rolled to track him.
-When he said, “stay away from me,” it kept its distance even as he attempted to get closer.
+“Walk with me,” the Samsung CEO told Ballie, and the robot dutifully tracked behind him.
+When he said, “stay away from me,” it kept its distance even when he attempted to get closer.

 Equipped with a computer vision program and Samsung’s on-device AI capabilities, Ballie can recognize the user, listen to a person’s commands and execute them.
 It can even alert users of their daily tasks by controlling other devices and home appliances.